 Surveys genres and modalities of professional writing, including social media and writing for the web.
 Provides an overview of areas such as digital publishing, new media journalism, business and technical writing, and editing.
 Develops a rhetorical understanding of professional writing as the ability to write in response to elements including audience, purpose, medium, and design.

-Elective English courses 15 hours
+Elective English courses 15 credits

 ENG 433 and ENG 435: topic to be specified

 Study of narrative and dramatic works with an emphasis on literature.
 When offered for 4 credits, this course will be dual listed with GSR 210, 220, or 240 and will address the Student Learning Outcomes of these courses.

 Study of important and representative works of literature written by D/deaf authors.
 When offered for 4 credits, this course will be dual listed with GSR 210, 220, 230, or 240 and will address the Student Learning Outcomes of these courses.